vapstack/rbi/README.md

 Typical characteristics:
 * microsecond-level query latency,
 * logarithmic range queries,
-* very fast `AND` / `OR` filtering via roaring bitmaps,
+* fast bitmap-based filtering,
-* batch writes strongly preferred over single inserts.
+* batch writes are preferred over single inserts.

 There is still room for optimization, but the current performance is already suitable for many workloads.

 ## Contributing

-Pull requests are welcome.
+Pull requests are welcome.\

-For major changes, please open an issue first to discuss design and compatibility.
+For major changes, please open an issue first.